Healthdirect Free Australian health advice you can count on.

 What are bumps, knocks and bruises?

-Bumps, knocks and bruises are common injuries.
-Everyone gets them from time to time.
-They are generally easy to treat.
+Bumps, knocks and bruises are usually easy to treat.

 What are the symptoms of bumps, knocks and bruises?

-Bumps and knocks often happen to your joints like your elbows and knees.
-When your joints are injured they can become swollen.
-Sometimes they can have bruising as well.
+Bumps and knocks often affect your joints, such as your elbows and knees.
+When your joints are injured they can become:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.